1newstar/OracleScripts/Docs/sources/RMANRestore.rst

 ..  code-block:: none

-    set newname for database to '?:\mnt\oradata\%d\%b';
+    set newname for database to '?:\mnt\oradata\XXXX\%b';

-In the code above, the '?' should be replaced by the drive letter where the data files are desired to be located on the destination server.
+In the code above, the '?' should be replaced by the drive letter where the data files are desired to be located on the destination server and the 'XXXX' should be replaced by the desired destination database name.
+(If we use '%d' for 'XXXX', the database name being restored will be used - which might not be what you want if the database will be renamed later.)

 Renaming Redo Logs